rustgd/rhusics/README.md

 # Features:

 * Has support for all primitives in collision-rs
-* Two different broad phase collision detection implementations:
+* Has support for the following broad phase algorithms in collision-rs:
   * Brute force
   * Sweep and Prune
 * Narrow phase collision detection using GJK, and optionally EPA for full contact information